ljcooke/dust/README.rst

 Dust cloud generator for `@dust_exe`_, a Twitter bot.

-Originally the bot was made with `Cheap Bots Done Quick`_, then rewritten in Python.
+Originally a proof of concept was made with `Cheap Bots Done Quick`_, then rewritten in Python.
 The original `Tracery JSON source`_ is available.

 Requirements
 ------------